 - Bullying is not rude or impolite behaviour.
 Being mean can be mistaken as bullying behaviour.

-- Bullying is intentional, targeted, abusive behavior that causes harm to another person.
+- Bullying is intentional, targeted, abusive behaviour that causes harm to another person.

 - Bullying is defined by the use of aggression, repeated over time, by a person with greater power towards a person with lesser power.